Double-Target Collaborative Spectrum Sharing for 6G Hybrid Satellite-Terrestrial Networks with User-Centric Channel Pools: introduction

 \section{Abstract}

-Satellites and terrestrial cellular networks can be integrated together for extended broadband coverage in e.g., maritime communication scenarios.
-The co-channel interference (CCI) is a challenging issue for spectrum sharing between satellites and terrestrial networks.
-Different from previous studies that adopt full channel state information (CSI) or CSI with Gaussian estimation errors for CCI mitigation, we consider a more practical case with only slowly-varying large-scale CSI to facilitate overhead reduction.
-A joint power and channel allocation scheme is proposed for the terrestrial system, under the constraint of leakage interference to satellite mobile terminals (MTs).
-The proposed scheme provides near-optimal performance according to both theoretical analysis and simulation results.
+Satellite and terrestrial cellular networks can be integrated together for extended broadband coverage in e.g., maritime communication scenarios, in the upcoming sixth-generation (6G) era. {To counter spectrum scarcity, collaborative spectrum sharing is considered for a hybrid satellite-terrestrial network (HSTN) in this paper.
+With only slowly-varying large-scale channel state information (CSI), joint power and channel allocation is implemented for terrestrial mobile terminals (MTs) which share the same frequency band with the satellite MTs opportunistically.
+Specially, strict quality service assurance is adopted for terrestrial MTs under the constraint of leakage interference to satellite MTs.
+With the target of maximizing both the number of served terrestrial MTs and the average sum transmission rate, a double-target spectrum sharing problem is formulated.
+To solve the complicated mixed integer programming (MIP) problem efficiently, user-centric channel pools are introduced.
+Simulations demonstrate that the proposed spectrum sharing scheme could achieve a significant performance gain for the HSTN.}

-\section{Introduction}
+\section{introduction}

-The terrestrial fifth generation (5G) and beyond network is able to provide a high communication rate, but its coverage performance crucially depends on available base station (BS) sites.
-In rural or maritime areas, without densely deployed BSs, the broadband coverage region of terrestrial networks is usually quite limited~\cite{r1}.
-Thereby, satellite communications can be integrated for extended broadband coverage, leading to a hybrid satellite-terrestrial network (HSTN)~\cite{r5}.
+Currently, the terrestrial fifth-generation (5G) network is able to provide a high communication rate, but its coverage performance crucially depends on densely-deployed base stations (BSs).
+In rural or maritime areas without sufficient available BS cites, the broadband coverage region of terrestrial networks is usually quite limited~\cite{r1, 10466703}.
+Thereby, satellite communications can be integrated for extended broadband coverage in the upcoming sixth-generation (6G) era, leading to a hybrid satellite-terrestrial network (HSTN)~\cite{r5, 10477428}.